co360/soda-hol/1-create-db-user-with-soda-privs.md

 ## Objectives

-- Learn how to sign-in to the Oracle Public Cloud
+- Sign-in to the Oracle Public Cloud
-- Learn how to connect to an ATP instance from SQL Developer
+- Connect to an ATP instance from SQL Developer
-- Learn how to create a database user with SODA privileges
+- Create a database user with SODA privileges

 ## Required Artifacts